-Wi ll the proposal result in: Poten.
-Signif.
-Less than Signif. with Mitigation Less Than Signif.
+Wi Will the proposal result in: Less than Signif. with Mitigation Less Than Signif.
 No Impact Reviewed Under Previous Document a.
-Generation of substantial additional vehicular movement (daily, peak-hour, etc.) in relation to X b. existing traffic load and capacity of the street system?
-A need for private or public road maintenance, or need for new road(s)?
-X c.
-Effects on existing parking facilities, or demand for new parking?
-X d.
-Substantial impact upon existing transit systems (e.g. bus service) or alteration of present patterns of circulation or movement of people and/or goods?
-X e.
-Alteration to waterborne, rail or air traffic?
-X f.
-Increase in traffic hazards to motor vehicles, bicyclists or pedestrians (including short-term construction and long-term operational)?
-X g.
-Inadequate sight distance?
-X ingress/egress?
-X general road capacity? - X emergency access? - X h.
-Impacts to Congestion Management Plan system?
-X
+Generation of substantial additional vehicular movement (daily, peak-hour, etc.) in relation to Х existing traffic load and capacity of the street system? b.
+A need for private or public road maintenance, or need for new road(s)? Х c.
+Effects on existing parking facilities, or demand for new parking? Х d. d.
+Substantial impact upon existing transit systems (e.g. bus service) or alteration of present patterns of Х circulation or movement of people and/or goods? e.
+Alteration to waterborne, rail or air traffic? Х f.
+Increase in traffic hazards to motor vehicles, bicyclists or pedestrians (including short-term construction and Х long-term operational)? g.
+Inadequate sight distance? Х ingress/egress?
+X general road capacity? Х emergency access? Х h. h.
+Impacts to Congestion Management Plan system? Х

-The lot split portion of the proposed project would result in the construction of one net, new single-family residence and, as such, would add 10 average daily trips and 1 peak hour trip to area roadways, a negligible increase over existing traffic levels.
+The lot split portion of the proposed project would result in the construction of one net, new single family residence and, as such, would add 10 average daily trips and 1 peak hour trip to area roadways, a negligible increase over existing traffic levels.
 Levels of service would not be affected.
-The project would not result in an increase in traffic, pedestrian, or bicycle safety hazards.
+The project would not affect existing levels of service, and would not result in an increase in traffic, pedestrian, or bicycle safety hazards.
 The project's effect on transportation modes would therefore be less than significant.